 Our new package of measures will put further downward pressure on electricity prices with these initiatives:

-A DEFAULT PRICE for electricity to ensure households and small to medium sized businesses on high-priced standing offers have lower electricity bills
+INTRODUCING NEW LAWS to ensure households and small to medium sized businesses on high-priced standing offers have lower electricity bills

-Support, where necessary, for the development of NEW, STABLE, LOW-COST ENERGY GENERATION PROJECTS.
+Support, where necessary, for the development of NEW, STABLE, LOW-COST ENERGY GENERATION PROJECTS

-Provided funding of around $1.2 billion for low emission technologies through the Australian Renewable Energy Agency (ARENA) with around $1 billion available to support future projects.
+Provided funding of around $1.2 billion for low emission technologies through the Australian Renewable Energy Agency (ARENA) with around $1 billion available to support future projects

-Made $10 billion of financing available through the Clean Energy Financing Corporation; of this, the CEFC has provided over $3 billion of debt and equity to support low emissions projects throughout Australia.
+Made $10 billion of financing available through the Clean Energy Financing Corporation; of this, the CEFC has provided over $3 billion of debt and equity to support low emissions projects throughout Australia

-Tasked CSIRO to develop a LOW EMISSIONS TECHNOLOGY ROADMAP to highlight areas of potential growth in Australia's clean technology sector, map the development of new emissions reduction technologies, and identify opportunities to be part of future global energy supply chains.
+Tasked CSIRO to develop a LOW EMISSIONS TECHNOLOGY ROADMAP to highlight areas of potential growth in Australia's clean technology sector, map the development of new emissions reduction technologies and identify opportunities to be part of future global energy supply chains